Liberate Hong Kong? Time’s up for that slogan, court rules in first security law trial

 The outcome was closely watched as a gauge of how Hong Kong’s courts would apply the security law amid fears for judicial independence as China tightens its grip on the city.
 The new law, which criminalizes vaguely worded acts such as secession, subversion and foreign collusion, has unnerved foreign businesses and sparked an exodus from the Asian financial hub.
 The city’s mini-constitution, the Basic Law, was supposed to guarantee freedom of speech, though the security law has been used to crush dissent.

 Attached to Tong’s motorcycle as he careened down a street on July 1, 2020, was a flag bearing the “Liberate Hong Kong” slogan.
 The mantra was often heard during citywide protests in 2019 against the erosion of Hong Kong’s freedoms, which Beijing was supposed to preserve until 2047.
 Tong was subsequently charged with incitement to secession and terrorist activities under the security law.
+Of the three officers injured when Tong’s bike crashed into the group, two were released from the hospital that same day.

 Since then, dozens of activists have also been charged and denied bail, while others have fled into exile.
 The High Court judges hearing Tong’s case were chosen from a panel appointed by Hong Kong Chief Executive Carrie Lam, and the defendant was denied a jury trial — contrary to the city’s common law tradition.